 U.S. Customs and Border Protection (CBP) is congressionally mandated to implement a biometric entry-exit system.
-In 2017, CBP developed a public-private partnership approach to a comprehensive biometric entry-exit system that stakeholders, including other U.S. government agencies and travel industry partners such as airlines, airports, and cruise lines, can incorporate into their respective operations.
-CBP offered relevant stakeholders, also known as business sponsors, an "identity-as-a-service" solution that uses facial comparison technology to automate manual identity verification and complies with the congressional mandate for biometric exit.
-This harmonizes the data collection and privacy standards each stakeholder must follow.
+In 2017, CBP developed a public-private partnership approach to a comprehensive biometric entry-exit system that stakeholders can incorporate into their respective operations.
+CBP offered stakeholders, also known as business sponsors, an "identity-as-aservice" solution that uses facial comparison technology to automate manual identity verification and complies with the congressional mandate for biometric entry-exit.

 CBP's Traveler Verification Service (TVS) offers a process for compliance with the predeparture clearance of passengers under the Intelligence Reform and Terrorism Prevention Act.
 TVS uses facial comparison technology in a cloud environment to match live traveler photos with photos maintained in U.S. government holdings.
-Stakeholder participation in biometric exit is voluntary and is not mandated by CBP.
-Furthermore, the biometric exit program is designed to facilitate a public-private partnership wherein business sponsors procure and maintain biometric equipment that uses TVS to efficiently and effectively fulfill the biometric exit requirement for in-scope passengers.
-Through partnerships with various business sponsors, CBP is enabling a large-scale transformation that will facilitate air travel, while making it more secure, in fulfillment of DHS mission responsibilities.
+Stakeholder participation in biometric entry-exit is voluntary and is not mandated by CBP.
+Furthermore, the biometric entry-exit program is designed to facilitate a public-private partnership wherein business sponsors procure and maintain biometric equipment that uses TVS to efficiently and effectively fulfill the biometric entry-exit requirements for in-scope passengers.
+Through partnerships with various business sponsors, CBP is enabling a large-scale transformation that will facilitate travel, while making it more secure, in fulfillment of DHS mission responsibilities.